President and CEO

 Tower is a Fellow Chartered Accountant and a 2011 recipient of Canada's Most Powerful Women: Top 100 Award.
 She is a graduate of Dalhousie University in Halifax, Nova Scotia.

 Tower is a member of the Florida Council of 100, Enterprise Florida and the Tampa Hillsborough Economic Development Corp.
-She serves on the Dalhousie University Faculty of Management Advisory Board.
-She previously served as the campaign co-chair of the United Way's Halifax Region.
+She is chair of the 2019 Light the Night Walk for the Leukemia and Lymphoma Society's Suncoast chapter.
+Previously, she served on the Dalhousie University Faculty of Management Advisory Board and as campaign co-chair of the United Way's Halifax Region.

 Vice President Regulatory Affairs